hippietrail/RetroGhidra/README.md

 - Commodore 64 X00 format (P00, R00, S00, U00, etc)
 - Commodore Amiga: "Hunk" executable and object file loader - identifies but does not load yet
 - CP/M .CMD command file loader
+- Neo Geo .neo file loader - identifies but does not load yet
 - Sharp X68000 .Z executable format - identifies but does not load yet
 - Sinclair QL Zip file system that handles the QDOS headers in zip extra fields
 - Sinclair ZX Spectrum PZX tape image loader - identifies but does not load yet